 If you have been subject to or witnessed behavior and actions that you consider criminal/illegal, please report it to the Seattle Police Department, then to the INT Director.

 1INT personnel includes senior fellows, research assistant professors, postdocs, staff, and students.

-2Discrimination is defined as prejudicial treatment of individuals or groups of people based on their race, ethnicity, color, national origin, sex, sexual orientation, gender identity, age, religion, disability, veteran status, or any other characteristic protected by applicable laws.
+2Discrimination is defined as prejudicial treatment of individuals or groups of people based on individual characteristics such as sex, race, ethnicity, sexual orientation, gender identity, gender expression, marital status, nationality, political affiliation, ability status, educational background, age or any other characteristic protected by law.

-4Bullying is unwelcome, aggressive behavior involving the use of influence, threat, intimidation, or coercion to dominate others in the professional environment.
+4Bullying is unwelcome, aggressive behavior involving influence, threat, intimidation, or coercion to dominate others professionally.